kindpilane38/php-mysql-apps/studentReg/README.md

-# User Management System
+# Student Registration System

-A PHP–MySQL based web application that allows users to register and manage their information through basic backend functionality.
+A PHP–MySQL based web application that allows students to register their details and manage records using basic backend functionality.

-This project focuses on implementing core user management operations using structured PHP logic and database connectivity, without role-based access or admin-level control.
+This project focuses on implementing form handling, server-side validation, and CRUD operations using Core PHP and MySQL.

 ---

 ## Features

-- User registration with server-side validation
+- Student registration form
-- Secure password storage using hashing
+- Server-side input validation and sanitization
-- View registered users list
+- Secure data storage using MySQL
-- Update user details
+- View registered student records
-- Delete user records
+- Update student information
-- CRUD operations implemented using Core PHP
+- Delete student records
-- MySQL database integration
+- CRUD operations implemented with Core PHP

 ---